 A repeal/reappropriation uses money from a prior fiscal year for a new purpose.
-Because the "old" money was already counted as spent in the year of the original appropriation, a repeal/reappropriation must avoid double counting.
+Because the "old" money was already counted as spent in the year of the original appropriation, a repeal/ reappropriation must avoid double counting.

-Capital to Capital reappropriations
+Capital to capital reappropriations:

-- may refer to fiscal years long closed - are reported in the Summary of Appropriations - generate a budget transaction to distinquish it from current year total spending.
+- may refer to fiscal years long closed

+- are reported in the Summary of Appropriations, but

+- have no budget transactions.

-Operating to Capital and Operating to Operating reappropriations
+Operating to capital and operating to operating reappropriations:

-- take money from the current year so are classified as supplementals - have offsetting budget transactions that reflect a negative number (from) and a positive number (to), for a net zero.
+• repurpose money from the current year so are classified as supplementals that reflect a negative number (from) and a positive number (to), for a net zero.